codycarter1763/1940s-Dickerson-Tube-Amp-Restore/README.md

 Before ordering the components, I tested for continuity and proper resistance for all of the transfromers and speaker coils.
 Thankfully, everything was still operational.

 ## Schematic Diagram and Analysis
-As the circuit inside the amp was alightly different than any other schematic that I could find online, I traced out the circuit diagram to see what I was working with.
+As the circuit inside the amp was slightly different than any other schematic that I could find online, I traced out the circuit diagram to see what I was working with.

 ![Dickerson Amp Schematic Fixed V2_page-0001](https://github.com/user-attachments/assets/20c55132-d040-475d-8202-8a2ac99a5e0b)